igneus/church-calendar-api/README.md

 by the URL path.
 It responds with JSON documents.

-Documentation with examples and live links: http://calapi.inadiutorium.cz/api-doc
+API documentation with examples and live links: http://calapi.inadiutorium.cz/api-doc

 ## Installation and running